 top of page

-I can answer that question pretty quickly.
-No, we’re not, but maybe we’re getting closer.
-If you happen to have a chance to catch the PBS documentary Fanny: The Right to Rock, which recently aired on PBS on May 22nd and is currently available to stream, you might feel some elation that the women of Fanny, (which include women of color and queer women), are finally being recognized for their contribution to rock and roll as we know it.
-Or maybe you’ve never heard of Fanny.
-And maybe at the same time that it is awe-inspiring to see and learn about their accomplishments and contributions to popular music, it is also disheartening to learn that it took decades for them to be acknowledged.
+If you happened to have the chance to catch the PBS documentary Fanny: The Right to Rock, which recently aired, you might feel some elation that the women of Fanny (which include women of color and queer women), are finally being recognized for their contribution to rock and roll as we know it.
+Or maybe you had never heard of Fanny.
+And maybe at the same time that it is awe-inspiring to see and learn about their accomplishments and contributions to popular music, it is also disheartening to learn that it took decades for them to be acknowledged as the accomplished and influential musicians that they are.

 There had been few women instrumentalist role models in my experience growing up.
-Most women musicians that I had been exposed or introduced to were either strictly vocalists or played classical music.
-In fact, many of the most accomplished and better-known vocalists in nearly any genre, such as Nina Simone, Aretha Franklin, Lucinda Williams, or Joan Jett were or are also incredibly talented instrumentalists and composers or songwriters, yet they have been more widely acknowledged and celebrated as singers, while their instrumental prowess has taken a backseat due to the ways in which the music world wished to market them.
+Most women musicians that I had been exposed or introduced to were either primarily known as vocalists or played classical music.
+In fact, many of the most accomplished and better-known vocalists in nearly any genre (Nina Simone, Aretha Franklin, Lucinda Williams, Joni Mitchell) are or were incredibly talented instrumentalists and composers and songwriters, yet they have been more widely acknowledged and celebrated as singers, while their instrumental prowess has taken a backseat due to the ways in which the music world chose to market them.

 Recently, while reading the biography of the nineteenth century composer and celebrated classical concert pianist Clara Schumann, I discovered the name of Pauline Viardot, also a remarkably accomplished and prolific composer and performer, who during her lifetime was celebrated as a genius.
 I was amazed that I had never been introduced to her music before and soon read everything I could find about her, which considering the fact that Brahms said of her that she was “…the greatest artist of the (19th) century” and Berlioz wrote that she was “One of the greatest artists who comes to mind in the past and present history of music,” was not much.

 How could I have never heard of this woman when I had grown up playing and adoring the music of Chopin, Brahms, Schumann, and all of her celebrated male contemporaries?
-In fact, until I took an interest in Clara Schumann a few years ago, I had never played a classical music composition by any female composer.
+In fact, until I took an interest in Clara Schumann a few years ago, I had never played a classical music composition by any female composer (other than Anna Magdalena Bach).
 I am now discovering that there are scores of them throughout history who despite often being recognized during their lifetimes, have fallen into oblivion, and quite literally been left out of the history of music, no matter how great their influence or contribution.

 For me it’s a personal experience.
 As a woman musician and instrumentalist, I have been met with surprise and often skepticism by the male musicians that I have played with in different settings and genres.
 The ever familiar, “You wrote this?” with raised eyebrows is not unusual, the necessity to be twice as accomplished and proficient an instrumentalist in order to be accepted into a group, (particularly in the jazz world), and the awareness that most of the members of the band, (at least when I was younger), were more interested in me physically than musically, was always present.
 I was often the only woman in the room or on the stage and yearned to connect with other female musical artists, but they were few and far between.